 Oceanic Feeling

 The 1960s counter culture, coming of age in the space race, replaced oceanic feeling for feelings more cosmic.
 Cosmic feeling is fine in its own right and shows just how susceptible ecstatic experience is to contemporary metaphor, nevertheless it seems to me that, just as we are faced with rising seas and acidifying oceans, the oceanic is even more relevant today than it was 100 years ago and carries with it a very real sense of mortality, a life and an annihilation that is entirely immanent and local and yet totally hostile and alien.
-Ours really is the planet Solaris; the ocean finds its sentience in us

 And why shouldn’t a baby be given the largest of all feelings?
-Lacking any language with which to organize their world, nor any ability to flee, the infant is subjected to currents of force that we adults could scarcely tolerate.
+Lacking any language with which to organize their world, nor any ability to flee, the infant is subjected to currents of sensation that we adults could scarcely tolerate.
 So our oldest of impressions, those of early childhood, have the greatest effect upon us—they are least remembered, because so intense.
 Psychoanalysis was ahead of the curve on this one, for it was not until 1987 that the medical establishment agreed that babies had any feelings at all whatsoever.
-Indeed, feelings, can be a someehat touchy subject in today’s hegemonic brain-science; why have feelings when you can have an SSRI?
+Indeed, feelings, can be a somewhat touchy subject in today’s hegemonic brain-science; why have feelings when you can have an SSRI?

 For a long time whenever I would hear certain Christmas songs, such as Frank Sinatra singing Hark the Harold Angels Sing I would suffer just absolutely hair-raising feelings, as if I were being lowered into hot wax.
 An unholy mixture of sadness, FOMO, bodily heat and chills, forlorn and ecstatic longing…for what?
 I am no great fan of Christmas, nor do I go out of my way to listen to Christmas music, so why this hellacious feeling-state?
 The feeling is overwhelming, all consuming, disruptive-to-thought and action and also, somehow, highly enjoyable, as if I were hitting a bong.
+It has come to my attention only recently, after analysis, that these feelings are not necessarily mine…

 Just as the boatman sits in his small boat, trusting his frail craft in a stormy sea that is boundless in every direction, rising and falling with the howling, mountainous waves, so in the midst of a world full of suffering and misery the individual human calmly sits, supported by and trusting in the principium individuationis.

 This principium is the principle of sufficient philosophy: otherwise known as the ego.
-In Beyond the Pleasure Principle (1920), after formulating the death drive and opposing it to the life-instincts, Freud finds it curious that he had “steered our course into the harbor of Schopenhauer’s philosophy,” where the life-instinct becomes the need for conceptual, ideological unity, and the death drive is the implacable will to die.
+In Beyond the Pleasure Principle (1920), after formulating the death drive and opposing it to the life-instincts, Freud finds it curious that he had “steered our course into the harbor of Schopenhauer’s philosophy,” where eros becomes the need for conceptual, ideological unity, and the death drive is the implacable will to die.

 Clearly, in an age when the sea is rising up to devastate coastal civilization, we have not left behind Schopenhauer’s sentiment but only find it ever more antagonizing and confrontational.
-So it is ironic that 13 years later in the New Introductory Lectures on Psychoanalysis (1933) Freud betrays his own biases when, in ego-psychology mode, he follows his famous proverb: Where id was, there ego shall be,” immediately with the proviso that: “it is a work of culture—not unlike draining the Zuider Zee;” a reference to what was then the greatest geo-engineering project ever undertaken, conducted by the Dutch in the reclamation of the ocean for farmland.
+So it is a bit ironic that in the New Introductory Lectures on Psychoanalysis (1933) Freud betrays his own biases when, in ego-psychology mode, he follows his famous proverb: Where id was, there ego shall be,” immediately with the proviso that: “it is a work of culture—not unlike draining the Zuider Zee;” this is a reference to what was then the greatest geo-engineering project ever undertaken, conducted by the Dutch in the reclamation of the ocean for farmland.
 Ergo: the curative project of adaptation by ego-psychology is like trying to… drain the ocean?

 Next